 The level of urbanization of respondents’ place of residence was measured with the following categories: core city, general city, emerging town, and general and aging township.
+This classification was specifically designed to best capture urbanization in Taiwan (Hou, Tu, Liao, Hung, & Chang, 2008).
+The classification was calculated using Ward’s minimum variance method, including six categories that capture urbanization in Taiwan: the percentage of service industry population, the percentage of industry population, the percentage of 15 to 64 years old population, the percentage of above 65 years old, the percentage of college degree of above population, and population density (Hou et al., 2008).

 Household income was measured in wave 1 as a parent-reported continuous variable (0 to 155 in NT$1,000).
 In the few cases parent-reported income was missing, we substituted with a categorical student-reported household income.
 We used the middle of the NT$10,000 categories as our value.